brittanyellich/refactoring-go/gophercon-eu/slides.md

 **Go Proverb**: "Errors are values" - program with them, don't just check them

 <!--
+Critical for application structure and for your debugging experience
 Reading: "100 Go Mistakes" #49-52 on error handling patterns -->